-Description Outside panels it is often difficult to read tag archives and they cannot be displayed graphically without WinCC (TIA Portal).
+Description Apart from on panels, it is often difficult to read tag archives and they cannot be displayed graphically without WinCC (TIA Portal).
 Tag values can be archived and evaluated in a CSV file in WinCC Runtime Advanced and with a panel.

-Solution The Excel file "WinCC_TIA_ArchivViewer" provides a VBScript with graphical user interface and numerous operator input options.
+Solution The Excel file "WinCC_TIA_ArchiveViewer" provides a VBA Script with graphical user interface and numerous operator input options.

 Evaluation using pivot table